savannahostrowski/ghost/README.md

 Contributions are welcome!
 To get started, check out the [contributing guidelines](CONTRIBUTING.md).

 ## Contributors
+A big thank you to these wonderful humans for their contributions!

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->